CLINTON High School How to get Recruited | |

 Step 2

-Write to the coaches on these track and field teams and tell them you are
+Write to the coaches on these track and field teams and tell them you are interested in

 their schools.
 Find out what camps they recommend for your specialty.
-For
+For example, if you are

 a thrower, your choice of camp will be different than if you are a runner.